 The concerts take place on the first and third Thursdays of every month in the side room of Buffalo Bill’s Family Restaurant and Taproom, 19 Main Street, Shortsville, NY.
 The show runs from 7 to 9 PM.
 To learn more about Buffalo Bill’s, check out their site right here:

 Here is a link to videos of performers playing in the Side Room.
 The videos will give you a feel of how much fun we have at each show.
 Check them out!

-Hope you can join us on December 17!
+Hope you can join us for this show!